donejs/donejs/docs/guide.md

 </html>
 ```

-If you kept your browser window open at [http://localhost:8080/](localhost:8080) you should see the updated styles and content as soon as you save it.
+If you kept your browser window open at [http://localhost:8080/](localhost:8080) you should see the updated styles and content as soon as you save the file.

 Feel free to edit the HTML or `src/styles.less` to see how hot module swapping updates the page automatically.

 ## Routing and components